devhliu/wrt-project/radon_inversion/README.md

        along shift variable.

        Returns arguments : nodes, values, jacobian_weights.
          nodes            : points in 3D frequency space where Fourier transforms is evaluated (size Nx3) values           : values of Fourier transform in nodes (size Nx1complex) jacobian_weights : volume associated to each node in frequency space

        Usage of the script
-         filename          : file where the data is stored in CSV format Data is expected in the following format : "sigma, phi, theta, rt\n", Variables 'sigma, phi, theta' vary in the following order :
+         filename          : file where the data is stored in CSV format Data is expected in the following format : "[shift], [phi], [theta], [value]\n", Variables 'shift, phi, theta' vary in the following order :

-                                 for (sigma)
+                                 for (shift)
                                     for (phi)
                                        for (theta)
                                         ....